MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-XVII-Occupational-Safety-Health-Administration-Department-Labor/part-1990-Identification-Classification-Regulation-Potential-Occupational-Carcinogens/subjectgroup-ECFR823e9c7d146b2c9-Model-Standards/section-1990.151.md

 (2) *Signs.* (i) The employer shall post signs to clearly indicate all workplaces.
 (Specify as appropriate the description of the area to be signposted such as “where employees are exposed to \_\_\_\_\_\_\_\_\_\_\_\_,” or “where exposures exceed the action level,” or “where exposures exceed the PEL,” or “which are regulated areas”).
 The signs shall bear the following legend:

-DANGER(insert appropriate trade or common names)CANCER HAZARDAUTHORIZED PERSONNEL ONLY
+DANGER (insert appropriate trade or common names) CANCER HAZARD AUTHORIZED PERSONNEL ONLY

 (ii) The employer shall assure that signs required by this paragraph are illuminated and cleaned as necessary so that the legend is readily visible.